History of the Division

 The first hospitalists were hired in the division in 1996, and in 1999, the Section of Hospitalist Medicine was established with 12 physicians.
 The Section has gradually grown over the years, with increasing clinical, teaching, and organizational responsibilities.

-In 2015, Graham Barr, MD, PhD, became division chief, overseeing the continuing expansion of the research, teaching, and clinical enterprise.
+In 2015, R Graham Barr MD DrPH, became division chief, overseeing the continuing expansion of the research, teaching, and clinical enterprise.
 The research funding and output have grown considerably via greater NIH funding to existing faculty and from recruitment of new ones.
 A renovation and expansion of AIM, with support from the Vagelos College of Physicians and Surgeons and NewYork-Presbyterian Hospital, allowed the re-introduction of medical students to Vanderbilt Clinic for the first time in 40 years.
 A second onsite primary care practice was opened in Harkness Pavillion.
-In 2018, a successful grant application was made to HRSA for fellowship training in patient safety training and hospital medicine (T32 NRSA) programs.
+In 2018, a successful grant application was made to HRSA for fellowship training in patient safety training and hospital medicine (T32 NRSA) and, in 2019, a T32 from NIH for training in respiratory epidemiology was awarded.

 The division presently has over fifteen faculty with their own grants or with major research activities.
 This group includes faculty in: